silverbulletmd/silverbullet/website/Silver Bullet.md

 * Provides a platform for [end-user programming](https://www.inkandswitch.com/end-user-programming/) through its support for annotating pages with [[Frontmatter]] and [[🔌 Directive|directives]] (such as [[🔌 Directive/Query|#query]]), making parts of pages _dynamic_.
 * Experimental [[🔌 Collab|real-time collaboration support]].
 * Robust extension mechanism using [[🔌 Plugs]].
-* **Self hosted**: you own your data.
+* **Self-hosted**: you own your data.
 All content is stored as plain files in a folder on disk.
 Back up, sync, edit, publish, script with any additional tools you like.
 * Silver Bullet is [open source, MIT licensed](https://github.com/silverbulletmd/silverbullet) software.

 ![Screencast screenshot](demo-video-screenshot.png)
-To get a good feel of what Silver Bullet is capable of, [have a look at at this introduction video](https://youtu.be/VemS-cqAD5k).
+To get a good feel of what Silver Bullet is capable of, [have a look at this introduction video](https://youtu.be/VemS-cqAD5k).

 ## Try it
 Here’s the kicker: